CanberraGrammar/codecadets-2018/one.md

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/Spotlight_Search_Atom.gif" alt="Using Spotlight" style="width: 100%;"/>

+### 1.1.M2 | Installing Python (Macintosh)
+In order to run the program you are about to write, you must install python 3.
+Download and install the [latest version of python](https://www.python.org/ftp/python/3.6.4/python-3.6.4-macosx10.6.pkg).
+Follow the steps to install python 3, ask the tutors about any errors you encounter.

+The Macintosh-specific setup should be complete, head over to section [1.2](#Packages) to continue.

+<a name="Packages"></a>
 ### 1.2 | Adding Packages to Atom

 Open up Atom.
 You should be taken to the main screen.